subvisual/subvisual.com/src/posts/2016-08-11-a-look-into-bloom-filters-with-ruby/index.md

 ---
+highlight: false
-path: /96-a-look-into-bloom-filters-with-ruby/
+path: 96-a-look-into-bloom-filters-with-ruby
-title: "A Look Into Bloom Filters with Ruby"
+title: A Look Into Bloom Filters with Ruby
+categories:
+  - engineering
 author: fernando-mendes
 date: 2016-08-11
 cover: cover.jpg
+intro: I remember one particular class I had.
+It was late May and, as pretty much every Spring day in Portugal, the sun decided to greet us with a little too much enthusiasm.
 tags:
   - development
-intro: "I remember one particular class I had.
-It was late May and, as pretty much every Spring day in Portugal, the sun decided to greet us with a little too much enthusiasm."
 ---

 I remember one particular class I had.
 It was late May and, as pretty much every Spring day in Portugal, the sun decided to greet us with a little too much enthusiasm.